civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(4)** Paragraph 122(5)(i) of the Act is amended by striking out "or" at the end of subparagraph (i) and by replacing subparagraph (ii) with the following:

-    in any other case **relating to a petroleum-related work or activity**, if five years have passed since the completion of the study, **or**
+    in any other case relating to a petroleum-related work or activity, if five years have passed since the completion of the study, or

     in any case relating to an offshore renewable energy project, if the period set out by regulations has passed or, in the absence of regulations, if three years have passed since the completion of that study.

   **(5)** The portion of subsection 122(6) of the Act before paragraph (a) is replaced by the following:

-    **(6)** The **Regulator** may disclose any information or documentation that it obtains under this Part or Part III — to officials of the Government of Canada, the Government of the Province or any other provincial government, or a foreign government or to the representatives of any of their agencies — for the purposes of a federal, provincial or foreign law, as the case may be, that deals primarily with a petroleum-related work or activity, including the exploration for and the management, administration and exploitation of petroleum resources, **or with an offshore renewable energy project**, if
+    **(6)** The Regulator may disclose any information or documentation that it obtains under this Part or Part III — to officials of the Government of Canada, the Government of the Province or any other provincial government, or a foreign government or to the representatives of any of their agencies — for the purposes of a federal, provincial or foreign law, as the case may be, that deals primarily with a petroleum-related work or activity, including the exploration for and the management, administration and exploitation of petroleum resources, or with an offshore renewable energy project, if

   **(6)** Subsection 122(9) of the Act is replaced by the following:

-    **(9)** Subsection (2) does not apply in respect of information regarding the applicant for an operating licence or authorization under subsection 142(1) **or authorization under subsection 142.011(1)** or **in respect of** the scope, purpose, location, timing and nature of the proposed work or activity for which the authorization is sought.
+    **(9)** Subsection (2) does not apply in respect of information regarding the applicant for an operating licence or authorization under subsection 142(1) or authorization under subsection 142.011(1) or in respect of the scope, purpose, location, timing and nature of the proposed work or activity for which the authorization is sought.

+    **(6.1)** Section 122 of the Act is amended by adding the following after subsection (9):

     **(9.1)** The Regulator shall make public a summary of the information referred to in subsection (9) in respect of a work or activity for which the Impact Assessment Agency of Canada decided under section 16 of the `Impact Assessment Act` that an impact assessment is not required or which is excluded under section 112.1 of that Act.

   **(7)** The portion of subsection 122(11) of the Act before paragraph (a) is replaced by the following:

-    **(11)** Subject to section 122.1, the **Regulator** may disclose, **including for the purposes of the `Impact Assessment Act`**, all or part of any information or documentation related to safety or environmental protection that is provided in relation to an application for an operating licence or authorization under subsection 142(1) **or authorization under subsection 142.011(1)** or to an operating licence or authorization that is issued under **one of those subsections** or provided in accordance with any regulation made under this Part or Part III.
-The **Regulator** is not, however, permitted to disclose information or documentation if **it** is satisfied that
+    **(11)** Subject to section 122.1, the Regulator may disclose, including for the purposes of the `Impact Assessment Act`, all or part of any information or documentation related to safety or environmental protection that is provided in relation to an application for an operating licence or authorization under subsection 142(1) or authorization under subsection 142.011(1) or to an operating licence or authorization that is issued under one of those subsections or provided in accordance with any regulation made under this Part or Part III.
+The Regulator is not, however, permitted to disclose information or documentation if it is satisfied that

   **(8)** Paragraph 122(11)(c) of the English version of the Act is replaced by the following:

-    there is a real and substantial risk that disclosure of it will impair the security of pipelines, as defined in section 138, installations, **facilities**, vessels, aircraft or systems, including computer or communication systems, used for any work or activity in respect of which this Act applies — or methods employed to protect them — and the need to prevent its disclosure outweighs the public interest in its disclosure.
+    there is a real and substantial risk that disclosure of it will impair the security of pipelines, as defined in section 138, installations, facilities, vessels, aircraft or systems, including computer or communication systems, used for any work or activity in respect of which this Act applies — or methods employed to protect them — and the need to prevent its disclosure outweighs the public interest in its disclosure.

 ### Section 157

 Subsection 126(2) of the Act is replaced by the following:

-**(2)** **Despite** anything in this Part but subject to sections 32 to 37 **and subsection 126(3), if the** interest owner or holder **of a petroleum-related interest** fails to comply with a notice under subsection (1) within the period specified in the notice and the **Regulator** considers that the failure to comply warrants cancellation of the interest of the interest owner or holder or **of** any share in the interest held by the holder with respect to a portion only of the offshore area subject to the interest, the **Regulator** may, by order subject to section 127, cancel that interest or share, **in which case** the portions of the offshore area under **that interest or share** become Crown reserve areas.
+**(2)** Despite anything in this Part but subject to sections 32 to 37 and subsection 126(3), if the interest owner or holder of a petroleum-related interest fails to comply with a notice under subsection (1) within the period specified in the notice and the Regulator considers that the failure to comply warrants cancellation of the interest of the interest owner or holder or of any share in the interest held by the holder with respect to a portion only of the offshore area subject to the interest, the Regulator may, by order subject to section 127, cancel that interest or share, in which case the portions of the offshore area under that interest or share become Crown reserve areas.

 **(3)** The Regulator's order to cancel an exploration licence, significant discovery licence or production licence under subsection (2) is not subject to section 127 if the notice under subsection (1) relates to a failure to meet any of the terms and conditions contained in that licence.

 **(4)** Despite anything in this Part but subject to sections 38.1 to 38.3, if the interest owner or holder of a submerged land licence fails to comply with a notice under subsection (1) within the period specified in the notice and the Regulator considers that the failure to comply warrants cancellation of the licence of the interest owner or holder or any share in the licence held by the holder, the Regulator may, by order, cancel that licence or share, in which case the portions of the offshore area under that licence or share become Crown reserve areas.

-> **Explanatory Note**:
-> Existing text of subsection 126(2):
-> *Existing Text*:
-> > Notwithstanding anything in this Part but subject to sections 32 to 37, where an interest owner or holder fails to comply with a notice under subsection (1) within the period specified in the notice and the Board considers that the failure to comply warrants cancellation of the interest of the interest owner or holder or any share in the interest held by the holder with respect to a portion only of the offshore area subject to the interest, the Board may, by order subject to section 127, cancel that interest or share, and where the interest or share is so cancelled, the portions of the offshore area thereunder become Crown reserve areas.

 ### Section 158

 Subsection 127(8) of the Act is replaced by the following:

-**(8)** **If** an order, decision or action referred to in subsection (2) is made or taken, the **Regulator** shall notify the person who requested a hearing in respect of the order, decision or action under subsection (3) and, on request by that person, publish or make available to that person the reasons for the order, decision or action.
+**(8)** If an order, decision or action referred to in subsection (2) is made or taken, the Regulator shall notify the person who requested a hearing in respect of the order, decision or action under subsection (3) and, on request by that person, publish or make available to that person the reasons for the order, decision or action.

-> **Explanatory Note**:
-> Existing text of subsection 127(8):
-> *Existing Text*:
-> > Where an order, decision or action referred to in subsection (2) is made or taken, the Board shall notify the person who requested a hearing in respect of the order, decision or action under subsection (3) and, on request by that person, publish or make available to that person the reasons for the order, decision or action.

 ### Section 159

 Subsections 128(2) and (3) of the Act are repealed.

-> **Explanatory Note**:
-> Existing text of subsections 128(2) and (3):
-> *Existing Text*:
-> > Subject to subsection (3), a copy of each regulation that the Governor in Council proposes to make under this Part shall be published in the `Canada Gazette` and a reasonable opportunity shall be afforded to interested persons to make representations to the Federal Minister with respect thereto.
-> > No proposed regulation need be published more than once under subsection (2) whether or not it is altered or amended after such publication as a result of representations made by interested persons as provided in that subsection.

 ### Section 160